PCA Orders: Can I Get Out of My Lease?

 If your PCA orders involve a significant change in duties but keep you stationed in the same location, there's no apparent reason to move.

-Ultimately, you have to determine whether the benefits outweigh the challenges of uprooting your current living situation and potentially ending a lease that the SCRA doesn’t offer protection.
+Ultimately, determine whether the benefits outweigh the challenges of uprooting your current living situation and potentially ending a lease for which the SCRA lease termination doesn’t offer protection.

-- PCS Orders: You can generally break your lease with no penalties under the SCRA if you have received PCS orders requiring you to relocate more than 50 miles from your current duty station.
-Be sure to notify your landlord in writing with a copy of your orders.
+- PCS Orders: You can generally break your lease with no penalties under the SCRA if you received PCS orders requiring you to move over 50 miles from your current duty station.
+Notify your landlord in writing with a copy of your orders.

-- PCA Orders: If you receive PCA orders that don't involve relocation, you cannot break your lease automatically under the SCRA.
-You might be able to negotiate with your landlord, but there is no legal protection for lease termination unless you have a specific clause in your lease agreement.
+- PCA Orders: If you receive PCA orders that don't involve relocating, a termination of lease doesn’t automatically fall under the SCRA.
+You might negotiate with your landlord, but there's no legal protection for lease termination unless there’s a specific clause in your lease agreement.

-- Alternatives: If your PCA orders don’t fall at the end of your lease but you wish to move, you have a few options.
-You can try to negotiate with your landlord, you can ride out the remainder of your lease and move after, or you can stay put in your current military rental.
+- Alternatives: If your PCA orders don’t fall at the end of your lease but you wish to move, you have options.
+Negotiate with your landlord, ride out the remainder of your lease and move after, or stay put in your current military rental.

-If you're facing the need to break a lease due to military orders, understanding your rights under the SCRA is essential.
+If you need to break a lease due to military orders, understanding your rights under the SCRA and military clauses is essential.
 Whether it's a PCS or PCA move, knowing the specifics of your orders can help you navigate the complexities of breaking a lease without unnecessary financial strain.